seanbreckenridge/filmswap/README.md

 pybabel compile -i ./messages/books.pot -o ./locales/en_US/LC_MESSAGES/books.mo
 ```

-Make sure you have one of these environment variables set:
+Make sure you have one of these environment variables set (**not in the .env file**, before you start the bot):

 - `LANGUAGE`
 - `LC_ALL`